 A less extreme example is 10 Things I Hate About You.
 Only someone familiar with Seattle would realize the featured high school is actually in Tacoma, and that realistically it would take much more time to travel from the Fremont troll to the U-District.
 The only real misrepresentation is somewhat incidental, and that's the climate.
 Seattle never gets that much sun during an actual school year.

-The climax of Blade Runner ostensibly takes place in and atop the Bradbury Building in downtown Los Angeles, but during the sequence where Deckard climbs up to the roof, he is obviously climbing up the side of one of the Rosslyn Hotel buildings several blocks away, as evidenced by the blue orbs on the roofline, as well as the increased height of the building itself (the Bradbury having only five floors in real life).
-Possibly justified in that most of the old buildings in Future L.A. seem to have been given major vertical extensions, and the fact that it is a very cool-looking roof line.
+The climax of Blade Runner ostensibly takes place in and atop the Bradbury Building in downtown Los Angeles, but during the sequence where Deckard climbs up to the roof, he is obviously climbing up the side of one of the Rosslyn Hotel buildings several blocks away, as evidenced by the blue orbs on the roof line, as well as the increased height of the building itself (the Bradbury having only five floors in real life).
+Possibly justified in that most of the old buildings in the movie's 2019 L.A. seem to have been given major vertical extensions, and the fact that it is a very cool-looking roof line.

 The 2007 Beowulf movie is set in Denmark.
 The highest above-sea level point in Denmark is a television tower.
 The highest natural point weighs in at a whopping 170 meters above sea level.
 But in the film it is full of huge cliffs, rivers and mountains.

-Also done in Kenneth Branagh's version of Hamlet (though it is not like the bard's was good with geography itself, see down).
+Also done in Kenneth Branagh's version of Hamlet (though it is not like the bard's was good with geography either, see down).

 Dog Soldiers is guilty of this when the rescued damsel comments that the nearest city is Fort William and at least 2-3 hours drive.
 Which is a technical impossibility.
 What's worse is that the main actor is Scottish and should have known this.
 Then again, she was probably lying, because she was one of the werewolves.
 Alternatively, it's simply a case of Wild Wilderness, using that setting in Western Europe—with, just maybe, the exception of remote parts of the Pyrenees or the Alps—always requires some fantasy.